Easy & Moist Chocolate Pumpkin Sheet Cake

 - Preheat the oven to 350° F.

 - In a large bowl or the bowl of a stand mixer combine the 1 1/2 cups sugar, 1 1/2 cups flour, 3/4 cups cocoa powder, 1/2 tbsp baking soda, 3/4 tsp baking powder and 1/2 tsp salt.
 Mix lightly until combined.
+Add in the 2 eggs and mix again.
+The batter will be dry and crumbly don't worry!

 - Pour the oil, buttermilk, and pumpkin mixture into the dry ingredients and mix until an even batter forms.